Leases | By Lawyers

 • Item icon Overview

-The owner of real estate may create a lesser estate in their property by the grant of a leasehold interest giving the right to the lessee to use and enjoy the property to the exclusion of the entire world, including the owner.
-The leasehold estate is subject to the reversionary interest of the ...
+The owner of real estate can create a lesser estate in their property by granting a leasehold interest in writing, giving the lessee the right to use and enjoy the property to the exclusion of all others, including the owner.
+A leasehold estate is subject to the owner's reversionary interest, being ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.